 We now offer on-line payment of bus fees, without processing fees!
-To pay bus fees on-line with a debit card, credit card, or electronic check, click on the PaySchools logo above.
+To pay bus fees on-line with a debit card, credit card, or electronic check, click here to link to myschoolbucks.
 If you pay on-line, you will not need to complete the bus transportation application.
 Please note that credit cards or debit cards are no longer physically accepted at the District Office.

 Q3.
 How will I know when it's time to get my student a new bus pass?